ljagiello/airdash/README.md

 ## Features

-- 🌡️ Real-time temperature, PM2.5, humidity, and CO2 levels in your menu bar
+- Real-time temperature, PM2.5, humidity, and CO2 levels in your menu bar
-- 🔄 Auto-refresh every 60 seconds (configurable)
+- Auto-refresh every 60 seconds (configurable)
-- 🎨 Clean, minimal menu bar interface
+- Clean, minimal menu bar interface
+- Background daemon mode with automatic installation
-- ℹ️ About window with version info and GitHub link
+- About window with version info and GitHub link
-- 🔐 Signed and notarized for macOS security
+- Signed and notarized for macOS security
-- 🍎 Native macOS app using AppKit
+- Native macOS app using AppKit

 ## Requirements